sumanth333/GIT_Practice/README.txt

-This branch is about learning
+This branch is about learning Git, Git hub and Desktop git.